-Picture an astronaut suddenly separated from from her craft, drawn helplessly toward the horizon of a black hole.
+Picture an astronaut suddenly separated from her craft, drawn helplessly toward the horizon of a black hole.
 As she drifts away from everything she’s ever known, she notes with irony that the stars look no nearer now than they seemed on earth.

 But it’s not all bad.
 There’s a kind of abandon in it.